-Personal care covers the basic care duties of companion caregiving, while also providing physical assistance to clients.
-Personal care services can also include non-medical assistance for chronic health conditions, like diabetes or Parkinson's.
+Personal care, on the other hand, covers the primary duties of companion care, while also providing physical support with daily activities, including dressing, bathing, toileting, light housekeeping, laundry, grocery shopping, or meal preparation.
+Personal care can also include non-medical assistance for chronic health conditions such as diabetes or Parkinson's.

-Most seniors who receive home care can age in place comfortably with companion caregiving.
-However, seniors who require advanced care or physical assistance may need personal care to live at home safely.
+Most seniors can age in place comfortably with companion caregiving.
+However, seniors who require advanced support or physical assistance may need personal care to live at home safely.

 Your local Visiting Angels office makes it easy to get started with home care.

-When you contact your local office, we will schedule a free consultation with you and your loved one.
-Based on this consultation, we will develop a custom care plan and care schedule.
-This care plan will be tailored according to your loved one's unique care needs and preferences.
+A friendly coordinator will schedule a free care consultation with you and your loved one.
+The coordinator will customize a schedule and home care plan based on your loved one's unique needs and preferences.